Close Menu

 Emergency Contacts in Inverness

-Visitors should keep the following emergency contacts handy: (See Also: Ghana Safe To Visit?
-An Insider’s Guide)
+Visitors should keep the following emergency contacts handy: (See Also: Is Lahaina Safe to Visit?
+A Guide to Safety in Paradise)

 • Police: 101 (non-emergency) or 999 (emergency).